-inFile Input file name to be processed outFile File to receive result extraInputLines Additional lines appended to input file.
+inFile Input file name to be pressed Input file name to be processed outFile File to receive result extraInputLines Additional lines appended to input file.
 Each line separated by a semi-colon ';'. /mc If present, enables Monte Carlo distribution functions.
 When absent these functions will return unity /importglobals If present, any values defined in the global group in the front end will be imported.
 This allows values in scripts to be passed to the pre-processor.
 E.g. paramlist semi-colon delimited list of name=value pairs to define local parameters.
 For example: Let global:param1 = 100.0 The value of param1 will be available in the preprocessed netlist seed Assign Monte Carlo seed value.
-Requires /mc optimiser_id If specified, the analysis definitions and associated parameters will be extracted from the specified optimiser definition overriding the main netlist /rawdeck This produces an intermediate file with the extension .rawdeck which in- cludes the output after the models and subcircuits have been gathered from the library but before resolution of parameter expressions.
+Requires /mc optimiser_id If specified, the analysis definitions and associated parameters will be extracted from the specified optimiser definition overriding the main netlist analysis_line If specified, any analysis statements in the netlist will be ignored and the line specified by analysis_line will be emitted instead /rawdeck This produces an intermediate file with the extension .rawdeck which in- cludes the output after the models and subcircuits have been gathered from the library but before resolution of parameter expressions.
 This is intended for building encrypted parameterised models mclogfile If specified, enables generation of a Monte Carlo log file which lists the values of components affected by Monte Carlo distribution functions.
 Requires /mc